Unsafe firearm and cartridge combinations: Saboted ammunition and muzzle devices

 Saboted ammunition use an accelerator (often made of plastic) to propel a much smaller projectile in a large bore.
 An example of such ammunition is a saboted light armor penetrator (SLAP), like for example the 12.7×99 mm round designated as M962.

 Muzzle devices, like a flash suppressor, muzzle brake or choke, and with muzzle brakes in particular, can cause material buildup from copper, lead, etc. upon firing.
 In particular, firing of saboted ammunition in firearms with muzzle devices can leave behind residue in the bore upon firing, which can cause an increase in barrel and chamber pressure in subsequent firing.
 The Hard-Target Interdiction sniper manual contains the following warning on page 411:

-The manual goes on to say that such obstructions may be hard to detect upon visual inspection, and that the obstruction is likely to become dislodged and thus be not be discoverable after a catastrophic failure.
+The manual warns that such obstructions may be hard to detect upon visual inspection, and that the obstruction is likely to become dislodged and thus be not be discoverable after a catastrophic failure.

 It is also known that other obstructions in the bore, such as ice, mud or even moisture, can cause similar increases in barrel pressure.